Marcin-99/Flask-fullstack-app/README.md

 Main goals of the project:
 - Do something cool after learning basics of Flask and SQLAlchemy,
 - Learn how to work with data from requests,
-- Learn how to make a login system,
+- Learn how to make a registration system,
 - Learn basic frontend.

 The most important librares used: